progvocab/products-service/backend/java/multi_threading/spin_lock.md

-Great question 👍 — let’s dive into **spin locks in Java**.

 ---

-# 🔹 What is a Spin Lock?
+# Spin Lock

 A **spin lock** is a lock where a thread **repeatedly checks (spins) in a loop** to see if the lock becomes available, instead of going to sleep or blocking.

 * Traditional locks (`synchronized`, `ReentrantLock`) → if lock not available, thread **sleeps / is blocked** (OS scheduling overhead).
 * Spin lock → thread stays active and **busy-waits** until lock is free.

-👉 Spin locks avoid context switch overhead but can waste CPU cycles if contention is high.
+Spin locks avoid context switch overhead but can waste CPU cycles if contention is high.

 ---

-# 🔹 How Spin Lock Works
+# How Spin Lock Works

 1. A shared variable (often an `AtomicBoolean` or `volatile` flag) indicates whether the lock is held.
 2. A thread trying to acquire the lock uses **CAS (Compare-And-Set)** to flip the flag.